OBK-RCM: Accelerated Orthogonal Block Kaczmarz Algorithm via RCM Reordering and Dynamic Grouping for Sparse Linear Systems: The orthogonal block Kaczmarz (OBK-RCM) algorithm with RCM

 We divide the matrix into $k$ blocks, where $k_1$ blocks are partitioned into $Oclass$ and $k_2$ blocks are partitioned into $Nclass$, and $k_1+k_2=k$.
 According to our POBK algorithm, iterating first in $Oclass$ and then in $Nclass$, then it is clear that the iteration is done once and

-The inequality (\ref{eq:4.3}) follows by induction on $j$.
+The inequality (\ref{eq:3.5}) follows by induction on $j$.

-{\bf Remark 1.} As can be seen from the above proof, the POBK algorithm converges as expected and the convergence rate is related to the maximum singular value of the block, the minimum non-zero singular value, and the number of chunks.
-The power of the convergence rate of the POBK algorithm is much larger than the power of the general Kaczmarz algorithm, and theoretically there will be a much faster convergence speed.
-In order to visualize the convergence speed of the POBK algorithm more intuitively, below we explain the reason why the POBK algorithm converges faster from the perspective of the hyperplane pinch angle.
+{\bf Remark 1.} From the above proof, it can be seen that the OBK-RCM algorithm converges as expected, and the rate of convergence is closely related to the maximum singular value of the block, the minimum non-zero singular value, and the number of chunks.
+When the submatrix orthogonality is enhanced (i.e., $\lambda_{max}^{\tau} \approx \lambda_{min}^{\tau}$), the ratio tends to 1 and the rate of convergence increases significantly.
+This explains the key role of orthogonal chunking of the matrix after reordering in accelerating the convergence.

+According to the analysis in Section \ref{sec3.1}, the influence of the angle between the matrix row blocks on the convergence speed is crucial.
+In order to visualize the convergence speed of the OBK-RCM algorithm more intuitively, the following section explains the reason why the OBK-RCM algorithm converges faster from the perspective of the angle between hyperplanes.

-For a given linear system, given an initial value $x_0$, taking a two-dimensional linear system as an example, the Kaczmarz iteration method has two situations: the initial value $x_0$ is between two hyperplanes or outside of two hyperplanes, see Figure \ref{fig4}.
+For a given linear system, given an initial value $x_0$, taking a two-dimensional linear system as an example, the Kaczmarz iteration method has two situations: the initial value $x_0$ is between two hyperplanes or outside of two hyperplanes, see Figure \ref{fig3}.

 Assuming the exact solution of the linear system is $x_*$, and the angle between hyperplanes $H_1$ and $H_2$ is $\theta$, for both of the above cases, we have that

 thus

 According to Theorem 1, so